dbdq/neurodecode/README.md

 # Running examples

-To run this example, copy the sample data and codes to a new folder and cd into this folder.
+To run this example, copy the /sample folder to your local folder and cd into it.

 ### 1. Play data
 Replay a pre-recorded EEG recording sample in real-time as if acquiring signals from brain with a chunk size of 8.